Board Member

 Morris Arnold and Nona Jean Cox Senior Fellow, Hoover Institution

-Amy Zegart is the Morris Arnold and Nona Jean Cox senior fellow at the Hoover Institution and professor of political science by courtesy at Stanford University.
-She is also a senior fellow at Stanford’s Freeman Spogli Institute, chair of Stanford’s Artificial Intelligence and International Security Steering Committee, and a contributing writer at the Atlantic.
+Amy Zegart is the Morris Arnold and Nona Jean Cox senior fellow at the Hoover Institution, professor of political science by courtesy at Stanford University, and a contributing writer at The Atlantic.
+She is also a senior fellow at Stanford’s Institute for Human-Centered Artificial Intelligence (HAI) and the Freeman Spogli Institute for International Studies (FSI).
 Zegart is an internationally recognized expert in U.S. intelligence, emerging technologies, and global political risk management.
-In addition to her research and teaching, Zegart led Stanford’s Center for International Security and Cooperation, founded the Stanford cyber policy program, and served as chief academic officer of the Hoover Institution.
+In addition to her research and teaching, Zegart led Stanford’s Center for International Security and Cooperation (CISAC), founded the Stanford Cyber Policy Program, and served as chief academic officer of the Hoover Institution.
+At Hoover, Zegart currently serves as the Director of the Robert and Marion Oster National Security Affairs fellows program and as co-chair of the Technology Policy Accelerator, which produces the annual Stanford Emerging Technology Review.
 Before coming to Stanford, she was professor of public policy at the University of California, Los Angeles, and a McKinsey & Company consultant.
 Zegart has served on the National Security Council staff and as a presidential campaign foreign policy advisor.
 She frequently advises senior U.S. officials on intelligence and emerging technology matters.
 She is the author of five books, including the bestseller Spies, Lies, and Algorithms: The History and Future of American Intelligence; Political Risk: How Businesses and Organizations Can Anticipate Global Insecurity, co-authored with Condoleezza Rice; and Spying Blind: The CIA, the FBI, and the Origins of 9/11.
 Zegart holds a bachelor’s degree in East Asian studies from Harvard University and a doctorate in political science from Stanford University.
-She serves on the boards of Kratos Defense & Security Solutions and American Funds/Capital Group.
+She serves on the boards of Kratos Defense & Security Solutions and the Capital Group.
 Zegart is based in Stanford, CA.

 Top Stories on CFR